Spectral and Jet Properties of the Quasi-thermal Dominated GRB 210121A, GRB 210610B and GRB 221022B: Introduction

+In the case of magnetic dissipation in the hybrid model, the calculation is quite complex if the complete thermalization below the photosphere is not achieved.
+Since all of three GRBs analyzed in this work have lower $E_{\rm p}$ than that predicted in this case, we do not consider it in this work.

-\cite{2015ApJ...801..103G} proposes a `top-down' approach to diagnose the properties of the magnetization of the central engine.
-In this approach, \textbf{these impacts from the jet structure and geometrical broadening on the spectrum shape are not considered, and the spectrum of photospheric emission is taken to be a BB with single temperature.} \textbf{The diagnosis is easy to be performed for the emission with a hump-like spectrum which is well described with BB+NT model where the NT component is denoted by a BAND or a exponential cut-off power law (CPL) function.
-However, one question is raised: how to diagnose a photospheric emission which may be from the Case II.A or I ?
-This has not been discussed in former works.} There may be some problems with BB+CPL/BAND model in the case of QT-dominated emission,\textbf{ which are proved in the following analysis}: 1) the obtained flux of BB component, $F_{\rm BB}$, is very small compared to the total flux of thermal component; 2) the low energy photon index $\alpha$ of CPL/BAND function may be still greater than the synchrotron death line~\citep{Preece_1998}, -2/3~\citep[e.g., as shown in Table 2 in][]{2022ApJ...932...25C}, which implies this so-called NT component is also from photospheric emission; and 3) the obtained temperature of BB, $kT\sim1/3 E_{\rm p}$, and this means that there may be not two kinds of components (thermal and NT) in the emission, thus, the contribution from the photosphere is underestimated substantially.
-In this paper, we use a characteristic temperature with corresponding flux for the QT-dominated spectrum \textbf{to replace the temperature and flux of a BB in BB+NT modeling in the diagnosis of magnetization}.
-Some control samples are used in order to test the validity of this method. \textbf{One control sample is GRB 210121A, of which the prompt emission is mainly from a typical pure hot fireball and the spectrum could be described with a mBB or NDP model~\citep{2021ApJ...922..237W,2022ApJ...931..112S}; the other one is GRB 210610B, which is also dominated by the photospheric emission and determined to be from a hybrid outflow~\citep{2022ApJ...932...25C}.
-Note that the diagnosis for magnetization is performed with the fit results with the BB+NT model.
-However, the spectrum of GRB 210610B is not evidently hump-like.
-In this analysis, we perform the diagnosis for magnetization by modeling with mBB or mBB+NT model.
-The validity of our method could be confirmed from the comparison with the former method in the following analysis. }
+\cite{2015ApJ...801..103G} proposes a `top-down' approach to diagnose the properties of the magnetization of the central engine, based on the observed quasi-thermal photosphere emission properties.
+In this approach, these impacts from the jet structure and geometrical broadening on the spectrum shape are not considered, thus the spectrum of photospheric emission is taken to be a BB with single temperature.
+The diagnosis is easy to be performed for the emission with a hump-like spectrum.
+The hump-like spectrum could be well described with BB+NT model~\citep[e.g.][]{2013ApJ...770...32G}, where the NT component is denoted by a BAND or a exponential cut-off power law (CPL) function.
+However, there may be some problems in modeling with BB+CPL/BAND for QT-dominated spectra that are not hump-like, which are proved in the following analysis: 1) the obtained flux of BB component, $F_{\rm BB}$, is very small compared to the total flux of thermal component; 2) the low energy photon index $\alpha$ of CPL/BAND function may be still greater than the synchrotron death line~\citep{Preece_1998}, -2/3~\citep[e.g., as shown in Table 2 in][]{2022ApJ...932...25C}, which implies this so-called NT component may be also from photospheric emission; and 3) the obtained temperature of BB, $kT\sim1/3 E_{\rm p}$, and this means that there may be not two kinds of components (thermal and NT) in the emission.